Fulham Palace: Prehistoric (6000 BC–AD 43)

-Evidence of prehistoric activity dating from the late Mesolithic and early Neolithic age was uncovered by various archaeological investigations undertaken since the early 1970s, depicting the use of struck flint.
-The site appears to have been an isolated eyot within the braided river channel of the River Thames.
-Later prehistoric activity dating to the Bronze Age, was revealed in the form of a possible barrow, whilst there is limited evidence for a late Iron Age occupation.
+Evidence of prehistoric activity dating from the late Mesolithic and early Neolithic age has been uncovered by various archaeological investigations undertaken since the early 1970s, showing the use of struck flint.
+The site appears to have been an isolated eyot within the braided channel of the River Thames.
+Later prehistoric activity dating to the Bronze Age was revealed in the form of a possible barrow, whilst there is limited evidence for a late Iron Age occupation.

 Roman period (AD 43–AD 410)

 After a period of abandonment, the site was reoccupied during the late Roman period.
 Much of the material retrieved is domestic in origin and appears to suggest a small agricultural community was established on the banks of the Thames.
 It may have taken the form of a villa on this site or approximate to the neighbouring All Saints Church.

 Saxon period (AD 410–1066)

 There is little evidence of Saxon activity on the Fulham Palace site, although some sherds of early Saxon pottery have been recovered.
-The Manor of Fulham was acquired by Bishop Waldhere from Bishop Tyrhtel in AD 704.
-It stretched from modern-day Chiswick in the west to Chelsea on the east; and from Harlesden in the northwest and Kensal Green in the northeast.
+The manor of Fulham was acquired by bishop Waldhere from bishop Tyrhtel in AD 704.
+It stretched from modern-day Chiswick in the west to Chelsea in the east; and to Harlesden in the northwest and Kensal Green in the northeast.